Who am I?

 MY YOUTUBE CHANNEL AND A FEW KEY LINKS

 A few key videos:

 SPEECH AT PATANJALI in 2012 (I have TOTALLY severed my links with corrupt Ramdev since then)

 I also gave a talk at Jantar Mantar on 23 December 2012, with Swami Ramdev:

 My opening remarks at the National Reform Summit, Haridwar, 5-8 April 2013

 My closing remarks at the Summit

-Here's a recent radio interview in NRI Samay.
+Here’s a 2013 radio interview in NRI Samay.

 I was an Indian bureaucrat

 I joined the Indian Administrative Service (IAS) in September 1982.
 In that role I held many senior executive positions in the public sector such as the District Magistrate of Dhubri, Professor of Management (Deputy Director) at the National Academy of Administration, and Secretary to the Governments of Assam and Meghalaya.